Leslie Fiedler: The 1990s and beyond

 In the 1990s, Fiedler's output decreased and new material was sporadic, but he received many honors in this period.
 In 1994, Fiedler received the Hubbell Medal for his lifetime contribution to the study of literature.

 In April 1995, there was a celebration conference and performance in his honor called "Fiedlerfest" at the Center for the Arts at the State University of New York at Buffalo.
 Several famous writers such as Allen Ginsberg, Camille Paglia and Ishmael Reed paid homage to him and his works.
-Although some sources wrongly attribute different dates, the series of conferences took place at the Center for the Arts at the University of Buffalo from April 29 through April 30, 1995.
 Considered one of the most influential figures in 20th century American cultural thought, Fiedler is the author of over 40 works, some of which have been used in many courses in American universities.
 The conference originated from an idea that Fiedler's friend and colleague Bruce Jackson had in 1994.
 The idea was that the University of Buffalo should do something to celebrate their best-known professor and literary critic while he was still alive.
 They asked Fiedler to name the key speakers of the conference and he selected three people he admired: Camille Paglia, Allen Ginsberg, and Ishmael Reed.
 The university funded the event, which also had the participation of a master Daejaeng player related to one of the Korean students in the English Department, who played in Fiedler's honor.
 The art theorist, feminist academic and critic Camille Paglia performed on Saturday night.
 On Sunday afternoon, at 4 pm, it was the turn of beatnik poet Allen Ginsberg to perform.
 Ginsberg was an old friend of Fiedler's and had written the poem "Uptown" about Fiedler's children after their arrival in New York, coming from Missoula, MT to start a band.
 He read his poems while playing a small hand-pumped harmonium from India.
 He was later followed by the Daejaeng performance.
 American poet, songwriter, novelist, playwright and essayist Ishmael Reed was the last to perform.
 The celebration culminated with a reception in the Center for the Arts Atrium at UB.

 In 1998, Fiedler was given the National Book Critics Circle Ivan Sandrof Lifetime Achievement Award.
 On January 29, 2003, a month before his 86th birthday, he died in Buffalo.